BereketRetta/Audio-Based-Rainfall-Intensity-Prediction/ResNet/README.md

-# Audio-Based Rainfall Intensity Prediction Using ResNet
+# Rainfall Intensity Prediction Using ResNet

 This project involves using a ResNet model to predict rainfall intensity from audio data.
 It includes steps for preprocessing audio files, extracting Mel-frequency cepstral coefficients (MFCCs), generating Mel-spectrograms, and training a ResNet model.